What is web accessibility and web design for blind users?

 3. Allow manual font size adjustment

-Nowadays, there are a number of ways to support readability for people with low vision, including magnifying software and providing the ability to adjust text size in browser settings.
+Nowadays, there are a number of ways to better accessibility for the visually impaired, including magnifying software and providing the ability to adjust text size in browser settings.
 However, many people with low vision, especially older people who may be experiencing age-related vision loss, do not use magnifying software, and they may not be familiar with their browser’s text size adjustment options.

 By providing users a clear option, whether it’s a slider, a drop-down, a button — anything — to alter the font size, brands and businesses (especially those with content-heavy websites) become friendlier to visually impaired users.